bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 **What about ties?**

 In some cases, when the outcome of a game was decided by penalty kicks, the home team and away team will have the same number of goals scored.
-You can ignore ties for the purpose of this task, but you can also look to the "Win conditions" key  and splice out the winning team.
+You can ignore ties for the purpose of these tasks, but you can also look to the "Win conditions" key  and splice out the winning team as a stretch goal.
 (See example below)

 ```
 Win conditions": "France win on penalties (3 - 4)",